honey-grapes/shiba-inu-generative-art/README.md

 #### Python Functions (def)

 Like Java methods, Python functions support reusability and keep the script more concise.
-For instance, I made `input_value()` a function because the process of assigning a value to row and column is essentially the same.
+For instance, I made `input_value()` a function because the processes of assigning values to rows and columns are essentially the same.

 #### Lambda Functions

-Lambda function is a function with a more concise syntax similar to a lambda function in Java or a anonymous function in JavaScript.
+Lambda function is a function with a more concise syntax similar to a lambda function in Java or an anonymous function in JavaScript.
 It makes the code look cleaner especially when the code block is short.
 I've used a lambda function for random color generation for this reason.

 #### Try-Except Statement

 This is similar to Java's try-catch statement.
 I have included a try-except statement nested in a while loop for all user inputs.
 That way I can ensure the user enters a valid input.
-The script will remain in the while loop until the user enters a valid input instead of terminating and throwing an exception.
+Instead of throwing an exception, the script will remain in the while loop until the user enters a valid input.
 Similar to Java, you can also throw an exception when the input fits a certain set of conditions.
 For instance, the script will throw a `ValueError` when `not input_name.isalnum()`.
 In other words, the `except` statement will run if a user inputs anything that is not an alphanumeric string.

 #### Image module

 Through this exercise, I've learned to use some of the functions in the `Image` module.
-This includes creating a new Image object, pasting and resizing, and converting an array into an Image object.
+These include creating a new Image object, pasting and resizing, and converting an array into an Image object.
-* **Resampling**: Resampling comes up as an option in resizing.
+* **Resampling**: Resampling is an option in `resize()`.
 Since I am increasing the size of each image after they're being generated, interpolation occurs to make up for the missing pixels.
 I am using the `NEAREST` filter, which means the missing pixels are interpolated through assigning the value of the nearest pixel.
-The disadvantage of this is the output may have jagged edges, which is exactly what we want in a pixel art. `NEAREST` is also the default option if no filter is being specified in the `resize()` function and it has the best performance due to simplicity.
+The disadvantage of this is the output may have jagged edges, which is exactly what we want for pixel art. `NEAREST` is also the default option if no filter is being specified in the `resize()` function and it has the best performance due to simplicity.
 There are 5 other options: `BICUBIC`, `BILINEAR`, `BOX`, `HAMMING`, and `LANCZOS`. `BOX` would also work in this case, because it makes up for the missing pixels with identical weights.
 In upscaling, it is equivalent to `NEAREST`.
-Meanwhile all other methods survey from more neighboring pixels.
+Meanwhile all other methods survey from more than 1 neighboring pixels.
 For instance, the `BILINEAR` filter surveys from the 4 closest pixels (2x2) and fills in the missing pixels with a weighted average output.
-It makes sense that the output would be blurry and smooth because of anti aliasing.
+It makes sense that the output would be blurry and smooth because of anti-aliasing.
 For more information, check out: [Pillow Handbook](https://pillow.readthedocs.io/en/stable/handbook/concepts.html#filters) and [Interpolation Methods](https://climserv.ipsl.polytechnique.fr/documentation/idl_help/Interpolation_Methods.html).
 ![image](https://user-images.githubusercontent.com/66938562/149853634-5449e4aa-de59-48a2-b1c7-278880f643ef.png)

 * **Image.fromArray (NumPy array)**: The Pillow `fromArray()` function only takes an array with uint8 values.
 Hence it will not accept a Python list because it is not type-safe or fixed in size.
 This makes sense because an RGB pixel is represented by 3 unsigned bytes (0-255, 0-255, 0-255).
 The NumPy array function helps us convert a regular Python list into an array of unsigned 1-byte integers.
 That way we can feed the array to the `fromArray()` function and generate an image.
 For more information, check out: [Image Processing with NumPy](https://www.pythoninformer.com/python-libraries/numpy/numpy-and-images/).

 ### Further Development
-Going forward, I would like to add more accessories (i.e. sunglasses, hats...etc.) onto the shiba inus to make images more interesting on a standalone basis.
-For this exercise, I've decided to make a collage generator because I wanted to familiarize myself with lists and using libraries like Pillow and NumPy.
+Going forward, I would like to add more accessories (i.e. sunglasses, hats...etc.) onto the shiba inus to make each pattern more interesting on a standalone basis.
+For this exercise, I've decided to make a collage generator because I wanted to familiarize myself with Python.
 However, my ultimate goal is to create a collection of NFTs which I will mint on Solsea, a Solana-based NFT marketplace.
 I will make another repo after minting the NFTs.

 ## Credits
 I used the following resources to develop this project: